stoneyrh/gSOAP/gsoap/samples/async/README.txt

 to run the examples.
 The gSOAP webserver optionally uses the httppipe HTTP pipelining plugin to support HTTP pipelining.

+Note that true asynchronous messaging expects non-blocking operations.
+However, message sends and receives cannot be interrupted without losing their internal state, i.e. deserialized data is lost in case of receives.
+Message receives can be placed in a thread to prevent blocking on receives.
+Message sends can either be placed in a thread or use timeouts and retries.

+The following examples demonstrate alternative approaches, showing one-way messaging with one thread (i.e. blocking send and receive), and mixing blocking sends with async non-blocking receives using threads to receive responses.
+The probability of blocking on sending short messages is quite low, e.g. HTTP GET messages.

 Examples:

 - asyncsoap.c   C example SOAP asynchronous messaging with one thread